Taito Kato

-Taito Kato (加藤大翔, Katō Taito) is a Japanese racing driver who is set to compete in the FIA Formula 3 Championship under the French flag as part of the Honda Formula Dream Project.
+Taito Kato (加藤 大翔, Katō Taito) is a Japanese racing driver who last competed in the FIA Formula 3 Championship for ART Grand Prix as part of the Honda Formula Dream Project.

 Born and raised in Taki, Mie, Kato is the 2024 French F4 champion.
 He moved up to the Formula Regional European Championship with ART Grand Prix in 2025, finishing seventh overall.

 Career

 Karting

 Kato mainly karted in Japan, but made his debut overseas in 2022 by competing in a single round of the FFSA Karting Championship as a guest driver.
 He finished second in the finale but was not classified in the overall standings.
 Kato also competed in the South Garda Winter Cup in 2023, finishing 12th in the finale of the OK category.

 Formula 4

 In 2024, Kato appeared on the entry list of the 2024 French F4 Championship, under the wing of the Honda Formula Dream Project.
 He scored two podiums from two races on his debut weekend at Nogaro, establishing himself as a title contender.
 In the following weekend at Lédenon, Kato secured his first victory after starting race three from pole position.
 Kato then scored his second win and finished all three races on the podium in round three at Spa-Francorchamps.
-Kato continued to fight for the championship, and with three more victories following suit Kato was crowned French F4 champion after a controversial conclusion to the 2024 season.
+Kato continued to fight for the championship, and with three more victories following suit, Kato was crowned French F4 champion after a controversial conclusion to the 2024 season.
 Despite this intense battle for the title, Kato commented that himself and fellow title contender Yani Stevenheydens "respected each other" during the championship fight.